gravitational-waves/Strain-GW-Animation/README.md

 # Strain-GW-Animation
-Live Updating Subplots of Strain Data and Filtered Gravitational Wave
+Live Update of subplots of Strain Data and Filtered Gravitational Wave